mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 accessible and generic, you could reuse this blog post more easily for different purposes.
 It’s essentially the same thing, except that we'll set our authorization header manually.
-Among other static things, the authorization header contains an `Authorization` field that must be filed with `Bearer <YOUR-TOKEN>`.
+Among other static things, the authorization header contains an `Authorization` field that must be filled with `Bearer <YOUR-TOKEN>`.

 `<YOUR-TOKEN>` should be replaced with a secret token required by GitHub API to